-One injection of RABIPUR IM on days: 0, 3, 7, 14, 28 (5-doses schedule) Or One dose of RABIPUR is given into the right deltoid muscle and one dose into the left deltoid muscle on day 0, and one dose is applied into the deltoid muscle on days 7 and 21 (2- 1-1 regimen).
+One dose of RABIPUR is given into the right deltoid muscle and one dose into the left deltoid muscle on day 0, and one dose is applied into the deltoid muscle on days 7 and 21 (2-1-1 regimen).
 In small children the vaccine is to be given into the thighs.

-Administer RABIPUR as in schedule A + 1 x 20 IU/kg body weight human rabies immunoglobulin concomitantly with the first dose of RABIPUR.
-If HRIG is not available at the time of the first vaccination it must be administered not later than 7 days after the first vaccination. -- --
+Administer RABIPUR as in schedule A +

+1 x 20 IU/kg body weight human rabies immunoglobulin\ concomitantly with the first dose of RABIPUR.
+If HRIG is not available at the time of the first vaccination it must be administered not later than 7 days after the first vaccination.